d3plus/d3plus-text/README.md

 <a name="box.fontResize"></a>

 ### box.fontResize([*value*])
-If *value* is specified, sets the font resizing accessor to the specified function or boolean and returns this box generator.
+If *value* is specified, sets the font resizing accessor to the specified function or boolean and returns this generator.
 If *value* is not specified, returns the current font resizing accessor.

 **Kind**: static method of <code>[box](#box)</code>